-Yet, life insurance is a must-have for most Americans.
+Yet, life insurance coverage is a must-have for most Americans.
 If you have loved ones who would suffer financially should you pass away, you need life insurance.

 It’s true – your rheumatoid arthritis can make the process of buying life insurance that much more unenjoyable.

 There’s five tricks you need to know to buy affordable life insurance when you have rheumatoid arthritis.

 Infographic: 5 Tricks To Buy Affordable Life Insurance With Rheumatoid Arthritis

 Collaborating with an independent life insurance agent is the most important first step to take in order to find affordable life insurance company.

 Here’s why – Independent life insurance agents are not held captive to a particular company.
 That way, your best interest is top-of-mind.
 Independent agents will shop the top-rated life insurance companies to find the highest quality life insurance at the lowest cost.

 No two life insurance companies are created equal.
 For example, there are a handful of life insurance carriers who underwrite rheumatoid arthritis favorably.
 While other carriers will charge you extra for RA.
 An independent agent can help you navigate your application to find the best company to apply with.

 Regular checkups with your rheumatologist, or other physicians, is viewed favorably by life insurance underwriters (that’s who evaluates your application).

 Life insurance companies want to see that your rheumatoid arthritis is actively cared for and treated, as necessary.